slu-soc1120/syllabus/docs/honorsOverview.md

 2.  a group seminar meeting, and
 3.  a short response paper.

 Seminar topics will be selected by the students as a group, and should align with [the topics listed below](/honors-seminar-topics.html).
-Consensus on seminar topics should be reached by class on **Wednesday, February 3**.
+Consensus on seminar topics should be reached by class on **Monday, August 31**.
 All students will complete the same seminars.
 Once the seminars are selected, Chris will provide a list of additional journal articles and book chapters to read.
 You will be expected to retrieve readings from SLU's Library if they are available there.
 If they are not, Chris will provide everyone with a `pdf` copy of the readings.
 Approximately 40 to 50 pages of additional reading per seminar should be expected.

 We will schedule a when all students are available to meet together and discuss the assigned readings.
 Each seminar meeting will occur after the lectures on the seminar topic (ideally later that week or the next week).
 Chris will coordinate scheduling the seminar meetings, which will take place in one of the Sociology Department's conference rooms.
 You should come to seminar meetings prepared to discuss the readings themselves and draw analytic connections to the course material from both the related week and prior weeks.
 Attendance and participation in the seminars themselves will be factored into your honors participation grade.